QuickBooks Online configuration

 To enable classes in QuickBooks Online, do the following:

-- Set the Track Classes to On.
+- Set Track Classes to On.

 - In the Assign Classes, select One to each row in transaction.

-- Optionally, set the Track Locations to Off.
+- Optionally, set Track Locations to Off.

 - Optionally, do the following: